 Enhancing port and terminal efficiency

-The digital twin would be able to address questions such as how many berths are needed for the port need to meet punctuality goals, or how much yard space is needed to allow for different customers to store their cargo as it moves between transport services, either shipping or other modes.
+The digital twin would be able to address questions such as how many berths are needed for the port to meet punctuality goals, or how much yard space is required to allow different customers to store their cargo as it moves between transport services, either shipping or other modes.

 The digital twin’s real-time and historical database is also an organized dataset for propelling properly coordinated port operations with synchronized operational planning.
-It could be used to formulate a virtual arrival system and understand green steaming as well as the to optimize the use of trucks, trains, and infrastructure for diverse needs.
+It could be used to formulate a virtual arrival system, understand green steaming, and optimize the use of trucks, trains, and infrastructure for diverse needs.

 Provide situation awareness for all parties

 “Poor information management can account for up to a fifth of operational budgets,” said Øyvind Endresen, Technology Leader in DNV GL’s Environmental Risk Management unit.
-The digital twin model can prevent losses and boost margins, which is important to an industry where an unscheduled downtime may cost US$2 to 5 million per day.
+Recognizing this, the digital twin model emerges as a proactive solution to prevent losses and boost margins, especially in an industry where unscheduled downtime can translate to staggering costs of US$2 to 5 million per day.
+Embracing digital twin technology becomes not only a strategic imperative for the maritime and offshore industries but also a transformative force in safeguarding operational efficiency and financial viability.

 End-to-end supply chain optimization

 Containers pass through many transport hubs and are managed by different carriers in the end-to-end supply chain.
-The use of smart containers have created a more efficient, safer and more sustainable shipping supply chain through supply chain optimisation.
-The data streams generated by smart containers are a valuable source of data for digital twins, whether retrieved from a data lake or handled real-time as a data stream.
-This information are beneficial towards fleet optimization, port and terminal optimization, and situational awareness as elaborated previously.
+The use of smart containers has created a more efficient, safer, and more sustainable shipping supply chain through supply chain optimization.
+Smart containers generate a wealth of data streams that serve as a goldmine for digital twin technology.
+Whether harnessed from a data lake or processed in real-time as a dynamic data stream, this information becomes a cornerstone for fleet optimization, port and terminal efficiency, and heightened situational awareness, as previously elucidated.

-Digital twin can also be a basis for optimizing the flow of empty containers to meet the on-time delivery requirements and repositioning the other containers to terminals, depots, and cleaning stations.
-Thus, smart containers prove to be critical in gaining a better understanding of the supply chain via digital twinning.
+Digital twins can also be a basis for optimizing the flow of empty containers to meet the on-time delivery requirements and repositioning the other containers to terminals, depots, and cleaning stations.
+The strategic integration of smart containers, interconnected with digital twin technology, emerges as a linchpin for gaining profound insights into the intricacies of the supply chain, marking a paradigm shift in the logistics landscape.

 Enhanced safety and security

-Digital twinning can be used as a mean to evaluate changes to a security of a system as if it were made on the real deployed application, without touching the production environment.
+Digital twinning can be used as a means to evaluate changes to the security of a system as if it were made on the real deployed application without touching the production environment.
 This makes it possible to manage real security incidents more effectively.

-By simulating risks in a virtual environment mimicking the real world, digital twins help companies get better at predicting where hackers will strike, how the attack will unfold, and how damaging it will be.
-With this kind of knowledge, organizations can take preventive measures and minimize impact of cyber-attacks while also staying one step ahead of potential attackers.
+By simulating risks in a virtual environment mimicking the real world, digital twins help companies better predict where hackers will strike, how the attack will unfold, and how damaging it will be.
+With this knowledge, organizations can take preventive measures and minimize the impact of cyber-attacks while staying one step ahead of potential attackers.

-“Digital twins are becoming a business imperative, covering the entire lifecycle of an asset or process and forming the foundation for connected products and services.
-Companies that fail to respond will be left behind,” said Thomas Kaiser, SAP Senior Vice President of IoT.
+Thomas Kaiser, SAP Senior Vice President of IoT, underscores the growing significance of digital twins in the maritime sector, asserting, “Digital twins are becoming a business imperative, covering the entire lifecycle of an asset or process and forming the foundation for connected products and services.
+Companies that fail to respond will be left behind.”

 Photo credit: iStock/Ekkasit919